Leeds and Selby Railway: Rolling stock

-There were first and second-class carriages, boxeshorse boxes and wagons, including privately owned wagons.
+There were first and second-class carriages, horse boxes and wagons, including privately owned wagons.

 Opening and operation

 By 22 September 1834, a single complete line of track had been built, and the railway was officially opened.
 A train of ten carriages, hauled by the locomotive "Nelson", set out from Marsh Lane station in Leeds at 6.30 am.
 To the embarrassment or amusement of those present, the locomotive got into difficulty on the incline at the tunnel.
 The wheels began to slip on wet rails, and despite the application of ash on the rails, initial progress was no better than walking pace.
 Once the high point of the line was reached, better progress was made: at Garforth, on a stretch of track falling 1 in 180 a speed of 20 mph was attained.
 Selby was reached before 9 am.
 The return journey took 1 hour and sixteen minutes.
 On the 23rd, two trains were run each way, with a better timing of 1 hour and five minutes from Leeds to Selby.

 Both lines of track were complete by 15 December, when the railway began to take goods traffic.

 In The Railways of Britain and Ireland practically described and illustrated, Francis Whishaw ascribed the poor financial performance of the railway to the management of the line; after six years of existence, the railway was returning a profit, but the average dividend on a £100 share over 1837 to 1840 was a meagre one pound, sixteen shillings and nine pence.

 As a result of the opening of the line, the Aire and Calder Navigation had to make considerable reductions in their charges.
 Previously, that company's monopoly had resulted in a dividend on shares of over 200%.